 While a bubble bath shouldn't be a substitute for genuine medical support if you are really struggling, sometimes the little things can make you feel better.

-"When you're feeling stressed, you might forget to take care of yourself.
+Campbell has this advice: "when you're feeling stressed, you might forget to take care of yourself.
 Making sure you are eating and drinking enough, and doing small things to take care of your physical and emotional needs, might help you calm down when stressed.
-Taking a shower, sitting down with a good book, going for a walk or even just spending time with a friend could be useful," suggests Campbell.
+Taking a shower, sitting down with a good book, going for a walk or even just spending time with a friend could be useful."

 Whether it's a family member, friend, colleague or someone else you trust, reaching out to someone about how you feel can help you express your emotions and get some advice from those who know you best.

-"Financial stress can really affect your sleep, so make sure you have a calming bedtime routine and ensure you are getting enough sleep.
-There are lots of great apps with sleep meditations you could try out if this appeals to you, since you might struggle to unwind and switch your brain off," says Campbell.
+"Financial stress can really affect your sleep," says Campbell, "so make sure you have a calming bedtime routine and ensure you are getting enough sleep.
+There are lots of great apps with sleep meditations you could try out if this appeals to you, since you might struggle to unwind and switch your brain off."

 Where to seek professional support